Q: What is Pupil Premium and how should it be used?

 The Pupil Premium as funding in addition to the school’s budget and is based on the number of children eligible for free school meals (FSM), Children Looked After (CLA) and for those children whose parents are currently in the Armed Forces.

-The school will use this money to support systems and processes which ensure continued progress and academic achievement for those in vulnerable groups – FSM, CLA, children working below age related expectations and children with prior attainment from KS1 at a Level 2c or below.
+The school will use this money to support systems and processes which ensure continued progress and academic achievement for those in vulnerable groups – FSM, Children in Care, children working below age related expectations, children with prior attainment from KS1 below the expected standard.

-Q: What percentage of Pupils are eligible for Pupil Premium?
+Q: What percentage of children are eligible for Pupil Premium?

-Given the success of the strategies employed in previous years, these continued.
+Given the success of the strategies employed last year, these will continue.
 Therefore the funding will be spent on the following:

-- These teachers also provide PPA and Leadership cover across the school, providing specialist subject teaching
+- These teachers also provide PPA cover across the school, providing specialist subject teaching

 - They also provide cover for absent staff, minimising the impact of supply teaching

-- The employment of a music teacher to provide specialist music teaching across the school in order to improve engagement in the Arts
+- The employment of music teachers to provide specialist music teaching across the school in order to improve engagement in the Arts

 - Subsidising instrumental lessons in order to ensure that learning an instrument is affordable

-- The leasing of two minibuses so that we can take children on trips and experiences in the locality with minimal cost to parents
+- The leasing of a minibus so that we can take children on trips and experiences in the locality with minimal cost to parents